-My plan sets a number of performance ambitions for Nottinghamshire.
+This plan sets a number of measurable ambitions for Nottinghamshire as detailed on page 27.
 These include ambitions to:-

-- · Improve outcomes for victims in recovering from harm and coping with everyday life - Significantly increase successful restorative justice outcomes - Maintain strong compliance with the Code of Practice for Victims of Crime - Increase levels of 'hidden harm' identified, including Modern Slavery and Child Sexual Abuse - Improving the proportion of residents feeling the CJS is effective in bringing offenders to justice - Improving in the proportion of rape / serious offences resulting in positive criminal justice outcome
+- Increase in the proportion of victim service users recovering from harm and coping with everyday life - Increase levels of victim satisfaction with the police and maintain strong compliance with the Code of Practice for Victims of Crime - Increase levels of 'hidden harm' identified. including Modern Slavery and Child Sexual Abuse - Increase in the proportion of rape and serious sexual offences resulting in a charge or summons